frankymz/Catalog/README.md

 The RESTful API I made is here: https://github.com/frankymz/databaseAPI.
 View the Service.js file here in the src/API folder to see how these were implemented.

+The project is not yet meant to be ran from another device as the data on MySQL Workbench is not accessible remotely as of now.

 ## Model URIs